Is Kinesiology a Good Major?

-Kinesiology is the study of human body movement.
+A kinesiology major would be ideal for anyone with a passion for physical activity and the biological sciences involved.
 The field of kinesiology includes several disciplines, such as exercise science, physical education and sports management.
 Students can often choose one of these as an area of concentration.
 Kinesiology majors may take courses in anatomy, nutrition and health promotion and often learn through internships.

 |Career||Athletic Trainer||Physical Therapist||Recreational Therapist|

 |Education Requirements||Bachelor's degree||Doctor of Physical Therapy||Bachelor's degree|